Financial Advisor for Engineers, Scientists and Dow Employees

 How do you hope the industry will evolve, and how are you contributing towards that change?

 In my opinion, one of the main reasons many people avoid seeking professional financial advice is that there’s a very high barrier to entry (activation energy for my scientists).
-Most business models require a client to commit to spending several thousand dollars before becoming a client and fully understanding the benefits of financial planning.
+Most business models require a client to commit to spending several thousand dollars before becoming a client.
+Only then will they fully understanding the benefits of financial planning.
 It’s a tough sell to pay that much money for something which isn’t yet clearly understood.